The top UN court rejects Nicaragua's request for Germany to halt aid to Israel

 Late last year, South Africa accused Israel of genocide at the court.
 The cases come as Israel's allies face growing calls to stop supplying it with weapons, and as some, including Germany, have grown more critical of the war.

-On Monday, U.S. Secretary of State Antony Blinken said that Israel must still do more to increase the flow of humanitarian aid into the besieged Gaza Strip.

-At hearings early this month, Nicaragua’s ambassador to the Netherlands, Carlos José Argüello Gómez, told the 16-judge panel that “Germany is failing to honor its own obligation to prevent genocide or to ensure respect of international humanitarian law.”

-Nicaragua also wants Germany to reinstate direct funding to the U.N. aid agency in Gaza.
+The court also rejected Nicaragua's request for Germany to be ordered to reinstate direct funding to the U.N. aid agency in Gaza.

-The head of Germany's legal team, Tania von Uslar-Gleichen, said that Nicaragua's claims " have no basis in fact or law."

-Israel strongly denies that its assault on Gaza amounts to genocidal acts, saying it's acting in self-defense after Hamas-led militants stormed into southern Israel on Oct.
+Israel says it is acting in self-defense after Hamas-led militants stormed into southern Israel on Oct.
 7, killing around 1,200 people.
-Israeli legal adviser Tal Becker told judges at the court earlier this year in the case brought by South Africa that Israel is fighting a "war it did not start and did not want."

 Since Israel launched its offensive, more than 34,000 Palestinians have been killed in Gaza, according to the territory's Health Ministry.
 Its toll doesn't differentiate between civilians and combatants, but it has said women and children make up the majority of the dead.